Bachelor's to Master's Programs

 How to Apply

-Applicants are requested to use the standard paper application form and submit requisite materials to the Office of Graduate Admissions (Dugan Hall - South Campus), normally in the second semester of their third year as an undergraduate (up until the last day of classes in their final semester before graduation).
-Application forms and details on applying may be obtained by contacting the Graduate Admissions Office at 978-934-2390 or downloaded (pdf).
+Applicants are requested to use the standard paper application form (pdf) and submit requisite materials to the Office of Graduate Admissions (Cumnock Hall - North Campus), normally in the second semester of their third year as an undergraduate (up until the last day of classes in their final semester before graduation).
+Application forms and details on applying may also be obtained by contacting the Graduate Admissions Office at 978-934-2390.